FrankJaskon/online-store-server/README.md

 ## Features

-- Authorization by jwt token
+- Authorization by jwt tokens (access and refresh)
+- Account activation by an email
 - Support several roles 'USER' | 'ADMIN'
 - An opportunity to upload images on the server
 - An opportunity to add new users, types, brands, devices